Dude-901/basic-programs/README.md

 # basic-programs
-basic programs(Star pattern) in different languages for quick glance of syntax
+Giss of basic programs in different languages for quick glance of syntax.